-Our human capital management and succession planning, including diversity, equity and inclusion initiatives, are important components of our strategy.
+Our human capital management and succession planning, including DE&I initiatives, are important components of our strategy.
 Attracting, developing, and retaining talent is key to our business and operating results.
-Half of the members of our current Board of Directors are women, persons of color or of a diverse nationality.
-We have introduced a diversity goal at our leadership level.
-We hired our first Chief People Officer to help ensure the Company remains positioned to grow and retain talent now and in the future.
-Also, as part of our diversity, equity and inclusion efforts, among other things, the Company has a Diversity Council, comprised of 14 senior-level Emerson executives to advance diversity and inclusion within the company.
-In addition, the Company has established the following employee resource groups: Black Employee Alliance, LGBTQ + Allies, Somos (focusing on supporting the Latin Americans and Hispanics at Emerson and in the communities we serve), the Veterans Resource Group, and the Women's Impact Network.
-In 2021, we formed two new employee resource groups named the Asian & Pacific Islander Alliance, and Mosaic (focusing on employees working away from their home country).
+Nearly half of the members of our current Board of Directors are women or persons of color.
+We have developed and continue to enhance a robust and comprehensive company-wide talent management program.
+In 2021, we introduced a diversity goal at our leadership level and evaluate progress in attaining those goals as part of our management's compensation.
+We have developed processes to track our progress towards achieving these goals, which are reviewed under the supervision of the Audit Committee.
+We hired our first Chief People Officer in 2021 to help ensure the Company remains positioned to grow and retain talent now and in the future.
+To assess and improve employee retention and engagement, the Company surveys employees with the assistance of third-party consultants and takes actions to address areas of employee concern.
+Over 26,000 employees participated in our most recent surveys and overall gave high scores in our three focus areas: employee engagement, processes and procedures related to COVID-19 and diversity.
+As part of our DE&I efforts, among other things, the Company has a Diversity Council, comprised of 14 senior-level Emerson executives to advance diversity and inclusion within the company.
+Over 25,000 employees have completed training modules addressing diversity awareness and unconscious bias.
+The Company has established the following employee resource groups: Black Employee Alliance, LGBTQ + Allies, Somos (focusing on supporting the Latin Americans and Hispanics at Emerson and in the communities we serve), the Veterans Resource Group, the Women's Impact Network, the Asian & Pacific Islander Alliance, and Mosaic (focusing on employees working away from their home country).
+In 2022, we formed a new employee resource group named Diverse Abilities (focusing on encouraging social awareness of perceived impairments and/or disabilities).
+In addition, we have also amplified our diversity objectives with focus within our communities, including working more closely with Historically Black Colleges and other diverse academic institutions, allocating a portion of our charitable contribution funds to be directed by our employee resource groups.

-Recent ESG Changes
+Highlights of Recent ESG Changes

 Our Corporate Governance and Nominating Committee regularly considers a broad range of corporate governance issues and is committed to adopting governance practices that are the most beneficial to the Company and its shareholders.
-As part of its review process, the Board recently made changes to Emerson's corporate governance polices:
+As part of its review process, the Board recently made the following changes to Emerson's ESG-related corporate governance policies: